 Director of Communications Sharon Lindale P’17, ’20 served as associate director in NMH's communications department for seven years before being named director in 2018.
 She came to NMH in 2000, working first as a production assistant and later as production manager.
 Sharon earned a bachelor’s degree in journalism and photography from NYU and an MFA from the Massachusetts College of Art.

 Interim Athletic Director Greg Leeds P’16, ’18, ’22 has been a mathematics teacher, alpine ski coach, and student advisor at NMH since 1996, and was the director of NMH Summer Session from 2005 to 2018.
 He has coached the alpine ski team to three New England championship titles and 16 Mount Institute Ski League championship titles.
 Greg is a former coach of the boys’ and girls’ varsity soccer teams, and a recipient of the NMH Housen Coaching Award.
 A certified soccer and skiing official, Greg is co-president of the Mount Institute Ski League.
 He holds a bachelor’s degree in mathematics from Williams College and a master’s in liberal studies from Dartmouth College.

 Director of College Counseling Peter Jenkins has served NMH for 30 years.
-He guides students through the complex process of selecting, and gaining admission to, some of the world’s finest colleges.
+He guides students through the complex process of selecting and gaining admission to some of the world’s finest colleges.
 His roles as English teacher and crew coach have allowed him to get to know students as individuals in and out of the classroom, which enables him to help students find the colleges that fit them best.
-Jenkins has taught nearly every English course in the NMH curriculum, from ninth-grade Humanities to AP Literature.
+Jenkins has taught nearly every English course in NMH’s college-prep curriculum, from ninth-grade Humanities to AP Literature.
 He earned a bachelor’s degree from Northwestern University and a master’s from the University of Chicago, both in English and American literature.